Mrinal-Roy-Nuvento/code-test-220225/README.md

 - Node 8.x +
 - NPM or Yarn

 The goal of this test is for us to get a sense of your JavaScript skill.
 We want seeing this demo app be implemented using React, Redux with ajax call to ExpressJS.
-We are also expected to see best practice, quality code and a web app meeting industrial standard.
+We are also expected to see best practice, quality code and a web app meeting industrial standard ( ie: Unit Tests, Responsive design, Accessibility,  Security etc).

 ## Instructions